 Tables 6, 7 and 8 show the mean scores averaged across the 15 M topics, with statistical test results for those involving group fairness.
 As can be seen from the results, THUIR-QD-RR-3 is still the top performer in terms of both relevance and group fairness.
-Note that in Table 7, THUIR-QD-RR-3 outperforms run.qld-depThre3-D (an organiser run) statistically significantly in terms of GF^{NMD} for RATINGS.
+It also outperforms runs ranked at 26, an organisers' run statistically significantly with respect to RATINGS.

 Figures 3 and 4 visualise the mean scores of each system.
-From Figure 3, we can see that the top three runs from team THUIR substantially outperform the other runs in terms of mean iRBU.
+From Figure 3, we can see that the top three runs from team THUIR have a relatively huge advantage to the other runs in terms of mean iRBU.
 Figure 4 shows the intersectional group fairness over the 15 M topics.
 It can be seen that all the runs are generally "equally fair" to both attributes, and there are no obvious bias towards either attribute.
 The advantage of the three THUIR runs can also be observed from Figure 4, they are the only runs have mean GF scores larger than 0.5 and forms the top cluster in the figure.